 Its overall incidence is thought to be around 3.3 per 100,000.
 The incidence in patients older t...

-Myelofibrosis is a haematological disorder where there is replacement of bone marrow with collagenous connective tissue and progressive fibrosis.
+Myelofibrosis is a haematological disorder where there is the replacement of bone marrow with collagenous connective tissue and progressive fibrosis.
 It is also classified as a myeloproliferative disorder.
 It is characterised by:

 extramedullary hematopoiesis (EMH)